spencels/bcc-site/index.md

 After a five-year hiatus the Boulder Couch Crash is back, so pack your Chacos, some plaid, and a bottle of sunscreen and visit <a href="https://www.nationalgeographic.com/travel/destinations/north-america/united-states/colorado/happiest-city-united-states-boulder-colorado-2017/"> the happiest city in the US! </a>

 ### Latest news & updates
+#### July 11
+If you're still looking for a host please make a Public Trip and keep sending out requests!
+Also look for hosts in the nearby towns of Louisville, Superior, Lafayette, Gunbarrel, and Longmont.

+#### July 8
+Boulder Couch Crash tees/tanks are still available at $15/18: https://goo.gl/p7tLa1.
+Get em while supplies last!

+#### July 1
+24 hours left to order your awesome BCC shirt!
+Use the form: https://goo.gl/p7tLa1 Thanks for supporting the Boulder Couch Crash!
 #### June 11
 BCC shirts are now on sale until 7/2.
 Order yours today <a href="https://goo.gl/forms/HMJBrFtyoDoo4FBh2"> through this link! </a>
 <br>